berndbausch/Devstack-Kubernetes/instructions.md

                             --key-name kubekey --min 2 --max 2 c

 This launches two instances named c-1 and c-2.
-Add them to the kubesg security group (this opens their firewall for ICMP and network port 22) and associate floating IP addresses with them.
+Add them to the kubesg security group (this opens their firewall for ICMP and network ports 22 and 80) and associate floating IP addresses with them.

     openstack floating ip create public
     openstack floating ip create public   # you need two of them